ifilot/p2000c-bytebridge/README.md

    ```

    Next, type `n b:bb.com` to store the program as a new file, on drive B, named
    as `BB.COM`.
-Finally, start the write process by `w 200`, which will write
+Finally, start the write process by entering `w 200`, which will
-   the number of bytes stored in `CX` starting at memory location `$200` to the
+   write the number of bytes stored in `CX` starting at memory location `$200`
-   file specified via the `n` command.
-The machine will respond with some like
+   to the file specified via the `n` command.
+The machine will respond with some
+   like

    ```
    Writing 02C3 bytes